merbanan/rtl_433_tests/tests/fan-11T/README.md

    `0` + `1` + `1001`+ `0` +`0 1 0 0 0 0 0`  -> 0 1 1 0 0 1 0`0 1 0 0 0 0 0

-The HT12F receiver requires four matching transmissions optionally followed by one all packet with all shorts thus a minimal full transmission is:
+The HT12F receiver requires three matching transmissions optionally followed by one all packet with all shorts thus a minimal full transmission is:

 `01100100100000` `01100100100000` `01100100100000` `01100100000000`